Sangeppato/Acer-E5-574G-710E-Hackintosh/README.md

 Since macOS doesn't support Nvidia Optimus (actually, the only System which currently supports it properly is Windows), you will probably want to disable the Nvidia GPU in order to get a better battery life.
 RehabMan obviousty made a guide about it and you can find it [here](https://www.tonymacx86.com/threads/guide-disabling-discrete-graphics-in-dual-gpu-laptops.163772/), but you should probably read [this one](https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/) first.

-NOTE: On this Laptop the `_OFF` method is in the same SSDT as the `_INI` one (It should be SSDT8) and it doesn't access the `EC`, so everything should work just applying the `Disable from _INI (SSDT)` patch properly, way easier than the case in the guide.
+NOTE: On this Laptop the `_OFF` method is in the same SSDT as the `_INI` one (SSDT6 in my case) and it doesn't access the `EC`, so everything should work just applying the `Disable from _INI (SSDT)` patch properly, way easier than the case in the guide.
 After patching the SSDT you should save it as .aml and put in `EFI/CLOVER/ACPI/patched`.

 To see if the Patch was succesful, go to `About This Mac -> System report -> Graphics/Displays`.
 If you find an NVIDIA device listed it means that something went wrong, while if you can only see the Intel HD520 IGPU, you're good to go.